pendingchaos/WIP8/README.md

 The program has only been tested on Linux and should only run on Linux.
 The program requires a c++11 compiler, SDL2, SOIL, glm, JsonCPP, libdl, a c standard library implementation, a c++ standard library implementation, and an OpenGL implementation supporting OpenGL 2.1 or higher.

-The binaries do not require SOIL.

-The scripts require Python 2.7 but they might work with a different one.

 Most of them can be install by running this command:

 ```